pomerantsev/pavelpomerantsev.com/readme.md

 As of now, if additional HTML files are introduced, they need to be manually added to the build script.

-To preview the results,
+To preview the results, I use http-server.
-I simply open the relevant HTML file in a browser.
+It’s started with `npm run start`, a script that should run in a separate terminal window.
-There’s no development server yet.
+The website is then available at [http://localhost:8080](http://localhost:8080).

 ### Code versioning and hosting